18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 Once you are all up to date, always remember to create a new branch before making any new changes.

 > If you'd like to make updates to this guide or suggest changes, please add to this [issue](https://github.com/18F/18f.gsa.gov/issues/542) and we'll check it out.
-Thank you!
+Thank you!!

 _{% author moncef %} contributed significantly to this post, helping us shape it and find our mistakes._